 We perform at various Council functions and celebrations throughout the year, most notably on Australia Day and on ANZAC Day.
 We perform at Festival of Voices in Hobart annually and are a regular entrant in the Launceston Competitions to keep us on our toes!

 Each year there are several recurring performances, amongst others Festival of Voices in Hobart, culminating in our own fundraising concert – “Musical Moments” – in November.
-Vox Harmony has consistently contributed to community causes and over the years we have raised over $2000 per year for the Cancer Council, The Examiner’s Empty Stocking Appeal and the ABC’s Giving Tree Appeal.
-In 2017 we performed Street Requiem together with Jonathon Welch's THE CHO!R and raised over $10,000 for City Mission.
+Vox Harmony has consistently contributed to community causes and over the years we have raised over $2000 per year for the Cancer Council, The Examiner’s Empty Stocking Appeal and the ABC’s Giving Tree.
+In 2017 we performed Street Requiem together with Jonathon Welch's THE CHO!R and raised over $8,000 for City Mission.
 Now in our 12th year, we are proud to state that we have raised nearly $40,000 for the local community.

-In 2016 we embarked on a “tour” to Ballarat and Melbourne, and due to the success of this trip we are touring again in 2019.
+In 2016 we embarked on a “tour” to Ballarat and Melbourne, and due to the success of this trip we did it again in 2019.

-As a treat to ourselves – as it is such fun – and to the general public, we occasionally engage in flash singing in public areas around Launceston.
+As a treat to ourselves – as it is such fun – and to the general public, we occasionally engage in flash singing and World Singing Day in public areas around Launceston.

 Vox Harmony provides accessible and enjoyable music and hopefully we will create a new dimension to Launceston’s vibrant local arts scene.